Ron Nirenberg: 2021 San Antonio mayoral race

+2023 San Antonio mayoral race

+Nirenberg declared his candidacy for re-election for a fourth term in office on January 26, 2023.
+Due to term limits if Nirenberg won, it would be his last term.
+Nirenberg faced minimal opposition and was expected to win re-election.
+On May 6, 2023, Nirenberg was re-elected with an unofficial count of over 61% of the vote.

+2026 Bexar County Judicial Race

+Nirenberg announced he would run for the office of Bexar county judge on November 15, 2025.He is expected to run against incumbent Judge Peter Sakai.

 Tenure

-Although Nirenberg identifies as an independent and ran for office as a nonpartisan politician, he has been described as ideologically progressive.
+Nirenberg identified as an independent for most of his mayorship and ran for office on a nonpartisan ballot.
+However, he was considered to be ideologically progressive throughout his tenure.
+In 2024, he started publicly identifying as a Democrat.

-In 2013, Nirenberg endorsed a city ordinance which bans discrimination based on gender identity and sexual orientation.
+In 2013, Nirenberg endorsed a city ordinance that bans discrimination based on gender identity and sexual orientation.
 Taylor, then also a member of the city council, voted against the ordinance.
-Taylor also opposed the city's filing of a lawsuit against the new state law which defines a misdemeanor offense for municipal officials who refuse to cooperate with federal authorities seeking to halt illegal immigration.
+Taylor also opposed the city's filing of a lawsuit against a then-new state law that defines a misdemeanor offense for municipal officials who refuse to cooperate with federal authorities seeking to halt illegal immigration.
 Signed by Governor Greg Abbott, the law targets the sanctuary city movement.
-Nirenberg, conversely, backs the lawsuit.
+Nirenberg, conversely, backed the lawsuit.

-As mayor-elect, Nirenberg called upon the city council to endorse the Paris climate accord even though U.S. President Donald Trump announced plans to remove the United States from the agreement.
-The San Antonio City Council approved a resolution to sign the Paris climate accord one day after Nirenberg's election, and in November 2017, the City Council approved the creation of a Climate Action and Adaptation Plan.
+As mayor-elect, Nirenberg called upon the city council to endorse the Paris climate accord even though U.S. President Donald Trump had announced plans to remove the United States from the agreement.
+The San Antonio City Council approved a resolution to sign the Paris climate accord one day after Nirenberg's election, and, in November 2017, the City Council approved the creation of a Climate Action and Adaptation Plan.
 This would lead to San Antonio being one of 25 cities awarded the American Cities Climate Challenge grant in 2019 by Michael Bloomberg.

 In 2019, Nirenberg supported and defended the move to have a Chick-fil-A restaurant removed from the concessions contract at the San Antonio International Airport, citing a conflict with the company's opposition to LGBTQ rights and that the company's closure on Sunday, done on religious grounds, would hurt revenue.
 The move faced controversy and national condemnation from conservatives.
 Councilman Greg Brockhouse opposed this decision and called for a re-vote on the decision but it was defeated.
-Texas Attorney General Ken Paxton later began an investigation on the actions of Nirenberg and the San Antonio City Council, claiming the decision was in violation of existing Texas laws, the U.S. Constitution, and even San Antonio's own ethics code.
+Texas Attorney General Ken Paxton later began an investigation on the actions of Nirenberg and the San Antonio City Council, claiming that the decision was in violation of existing Texas laws, the U.S. Constitution, and even San Antonio's own ethics code.
 The Federal Aviation Administration (FAA) also opened an investigation on this action.
 On June 10, 2019, Texas governor Greg Abbott signed into law Senate Bill 1978, colloquially known as the "Save Chick-fil-A Bill", which forbids local governments from taking adverse steps against companies or individuals based on their religious beliefs.